naqushab/saavn-downloader-extension/README.md

 - You will have a Download Selector on Top Menu. where you can select your download Quality
 - To Download a Single Song.
 You will see a "Download" button near the song title
-- To Download an Album You will see a "Download" button near the album title
+- To Download an Album You will see a "Download" button near the album title (not working right now)
-- To Download an Playlist You will see a "Download" button near the playlist name
+- To Download an Playlist You will see a "Download" button near the playlist name (not working right now)

 ## How to Install it